MAS4AI/README_CAPSTONE/README.md

 ## Visual Feature Extraction

 Lastly, the algorithm extracts visual features from the video using the pre-trained model.
 It normalizes the frames, applies a center crop, and converts the frames into a tensor which is processed by the pre-trained model to obtain the final feature vector.

-## Note

-This explanation covers only the high-level concepts.
-If you require further information about a specific part of the code or a specific function, please refer to the specific documentation or source code.

-Please provide the necessary details for the datasets to be used in the project.